Police × Heroine Lovepatrina!: Singles

+"—" denotes releases that did not chart or were not released in that region.

 Film

-On November 22, 2020, a theatrical film titled Gekijouban Police x Heroine Rabupatorina!
-Kaitou kara no Chousen!
-Rabu de Papatto Taihoseyo! was announced.
+On November 22, 2020, a theatrical film titled Police × Heroine Lovepatrina!
+The Movie: Challenge From A Phantom Thief!
+Let's Arrest With Love And A Pat! was announced.
 The film's theme song is "STARRRT!" by Girls² with Phantomirage and the remaining five members of the girl group to make a cameo appearance.
 The Love Diamond is distributed as a theater gift.
-The movie was originally scheduled to release on May 21.
+The movie was originally scheduled to release on May 21, 2021.